Will Doherty

 Established and managed San Francisco Bay Area office for Bowne Global Solutions, which was formed by Bowne´s acquisition and consolidation of five global software and multimedia localization companies.
 Responsible for general management, including P&L, finance, sales, marketing, partnering, operations, vendor management, testing, consulting, and translation functions.

-1996 Benemann Translation Center (now RWS Group), San Francisco, California, and Localization Industry Standards Association (LISA), Switzerland.
+1996 Benemann Translation Center (now Enlaso), San Francisco, California, and Localization Industry Standards Association (LISA), Switzerland.

 Globalization Consultant